tvarovski/MutationLoadAssess/README.md

 12. Removal of variant calls with allelic frequencies different than 45-55% (heterozygous) and 90%+ (homozygous).
 13. Analysis and classification of the resulting variant calls according to the spectra of base changes within the clones.
 14. Drawing the final analysis based on the base change spectra results in the reproduced figure.
 ### Data Aquisition and Pre-Processing

-The data for this project was aquired by downloading it from the [dbGaP](https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=list_wishlists) repository.
+The data for this project was acquired by downloading it from the [dbGaP](https://dbgap.ncbi.nlm.nih.gov/aa/wga.cgi?page=list_wishlists) repository.
 I've included a summary of this multi-step process [here](https://github.com/Intro-Sci-Comp-UIowa/biol-4386-course-project-tvarovski/blob/main/input/README.md#input-data).

 ## Variant Detection
-For finding somatic variants, GATK v4.1.8.1 and Picard 2.23.0 was used.
+For finding somatic variants, GATK v4.1.8.1 and Picard 2.23.0 were used.

 ### Mutect2
 To run the Mutect2 variant detection program, first one needs to find the `<matched_blood_sample_name>` and `<fibroblast_sample_name>`.
 These can be extracted from the BAM read group headers by using the following command: